safithetechi/weather-app/README.md

 * The <b>barChartId</b> property is assigned when a card is clicked this id corresponds with the date on the card which the selector function (selectWeatherDataForBarChart) uses to get the time span for the right day

-### How the Application determines what Unit to use i.e Fahrenheit to Celsius ?
+### How does the Application determines what Unit to use i.e Fahrenheit to Celsius ?

 When Ever the toggel button is pressed it fires off this action